LogtalkDotOrg/logtalk3/manuals/_sources/devtools/wrapper.rst.txt

    (even if found in different directories).
 If that is not the case, the name conflicts must be manually solved before using the tool.

--  There isn't yet any support for dealing with meta-predicates and advise on missing meta-predicate directives.
+-  There's only preliminary support for dealing with meta-predicates and advise on missing meta-predicate directives.